Quality Improvement Services

 Lifestyle Coaches Trained

-The National Diabetes Prevention Program (NDPP) is a Centers for Disease Control and Prevention (CDC) recognized evidence-based lifestyle change prevention program for adults with prediabetes (i.e., adults who have not been diagnosed with diabetes, excluding gestational diabetes).
+The National Diabetes Prevention Program (National DPP), which uses a Centers for Disease Control and Prevention (CDC)-approved curriculum, is an evidence-based lifestyle change prevention program for adults who have prediabetes or are at high risk for developing type 2 diabetes.
+Adults with prediabetes have blood sugar levels that are higher than normal but not high enough to be diagnosed with type 2 diabetes.

-The program consists of 16 weekly sessions of core classes at 1 hour per week and is followed by monthly maintenance sessions for the combined duration of one year.
-The classes are facilitated by a certified lifestyle coach who follows a CDC approved curriculum including concepts related to physical activity, coping mechanisms, healthy eating, and stress management.
+The year-long program consists of 16 one-hour weekly sessions followed by monthly maintenance sessions.
+The program is facilitated by a certified lifestyle coach who follows the CDC-approved curriculum, which includes concepts related to physical activity, coping mechanisms, healthy eating, and stress management.

-The overall objective of the NDPP is for participants to lose at least 7% of their body weight and adopt healthier habits into their lifestyles.
+The overall objective of the National DPP is for participants to lose at least 7% of their body weight and adopt healthier lifestyle habits.

-The Diabetes Self-Management Program (DSMP), developed by Stanford University’s Patient Education Research Center, is designed to assist patients in managing type 2 diabetes.
+The Diabetes Self-Management Program (DSMP), supported by the Self-Management Resource Center, is designed to assist patients in managing type 2 diabetes.

-The DSMP teaches self-managed lifestyle change and coping strategies to enable participants to manage their diabetes, medications, and increase physical activity levels.
+The DSMP teaches self-managed lifestyle change and coping strategies to enable participants to increase physical activity levels and manage their diabetes and medications.

 Patients with type 2 diabetes attend the workshop in small groups for 2½ hours per week, for six weeks.
 Workshops are facilitated by two trained leaders, one or both of whom is a peer leader with diabetes.

-The Chronic Disease Self-Management Program (CDSMP), developed by Stanford University’s Patient Education Research Center, is designed to assist patients in managing their chronic or ongoing health condition.
+The Chronic Disease Self-Management Program (CDSMP), supported by the Self-Management Resource Center, is designed to assist patients with managing their chronic or ongoing health condition(s).

-The CDSMP teaches self-managed lifestyle change and coping strategies to enable participants to manage their health condition(s), medications, and increase their physical activity levels.
+The CDSMP teaches self-managed lifestyle change and coping strategies to enable participants to increase physical activity levels and manage their health condition(s) and medications.

 Patients with different chronic health conditions attend the workshop in small groups for 2½ hours per week, for six weeks.
 Workshops are facilitated by two trained leaders.